3C277.1 e-MERLIN workshop: Part 2 - Imaging

 box='10,10,499,499')['max'][0]

-The following command illustrates the use of imview to produce reproducible images.
+The following command illustrates the use of imview to produce reproducible images (Linux only).
 This is optional but is shown for reference.
 You can use imview interactively to decide what values to give the parameters.
 Note: If you use it interactively, make sure that the black area is a suitable size to just enclose the image, otherwise imview will produce a strange aspect ratio plot.

 imview(raster={'file': '1252+5634_1.clean.image',